aradwyr/aradwyr.github.io/_posts/2019-12-11-notes-on-eks-gremlin.md

 ```bash
 $ kubectl delete svc frontend-external
 ```
 **Note:** If services in your cluster are associated with a load balancer, delete the services before deleting the cluster so that the load balancers are deleted properly.
-Else, you can have orphaned resources in your VPC that prevent you from being able to delete the VPC.
+Else, you'll have remaining resources in your VPC, which will prevent VPC deletion.

 ```bash
 $ eksctl delete cluster --name ferocious-outfit-AAAA